arashsafaridev/qmean/readme.txt

 Ajax smart keyword suggestions by fixing typos for better results.
 Plus "Did You Mean" feature, Google style!
 Simple, Minimal, Fast and Smart.
 Plus an analytics dashboard for searched queries

 == Description ==
-QMean is a minimal, ajax, auto-complete query and 'did you mean' suggestion plugin.
-It searches for relative keywords and fix typos in words.
-Its goal is to help users to create relevant queries before sending it to WP search engine.
+QMean is a powerful, yet minimal, AJAX-driven auto-complete query and 'did you mean' suggestion plugin designed to enhance your WordPress search experience.
+With QMean, users can create relevant queries effortlessly, even if they contain typos or misspelled words, just like Google's smart suggestions.

-= Like Google =
-QMean can detect similar words even if they contain typos!
-This feature will work both on AJAX suggestions and after searching the query.
-By showing "Did You Mean: Right Keywords"
+== Auto-Complete Search Suggestions ==
+QMean provides real-time suggestions while users type, making it easy for them to find the right keywords.

+== Did You Mean ==
+After the search, QMean shows a "Did You Mean" feature, suggesting the correct keywords based on similar words and typos.

+== Two Engines ==
+Choose between Google's suggestion engine and QMean to suit your specific needs.

+== Block Enabled ==
+Seamlessly integrate QMean into your WordPress Search block, and also add a "Did You Mean" block wherever you like.

-= Offer Query Suggestions =
+== Offer Query Suggestions ==
-QMean will search through the database.
-It collects keywords and phrases related to the given input.
-You are the one who decides where to look.
-Titles, Excerpts, Contents, Taxonomy Terms or PostMetas and, on which post types.
+QMean searches through your database, gathering relevant keywords and phrases related to the user's input, giving you control over where to look, including Titles, Excerpts, Contents, Taxonomy Terms, and PostMetas.

-= Modes: Phrase or Word By Word =
+== Modes: Phrase or Word By Word ==
-QMean can interact by any word user enters,  and complete the query or offer them phrases base on the whole input.
-Each one has its own advantages so you can set the one suits you.
+Customize QMean to interact with individual words or offer phrases based on the entire input, each with its own advantages.

-= Keywords Analytics =
+== Keywords Analytics ==
-QMean will record searched queries and the result for better SEO!
+QMean records searched queries and their results for better SEO optimization.

-= Only "CSS Selector" To Hook =
-QMean only needs the selector of your search input.
-Then it can add itself to it and provides the suggestions.
-It has a special tool, QMean field recognizer, to find the selector on you theme
+== CSS Selector ==
+Aside being block base, utilize a CSS selector for your search input, allowing QMean to integrate and provide suggestions with ease using its QMean field recognizer tool.

 == Simple Shortcode ==
-If you don't want to add QMean to any field using CSS selectors, you can use the shortcode instead.
-It will create your search field anywhere you want!
-There is another shortcode to position `Did you mean` suggestions too.
+If CSS selectors aren't your preference, you can use shortcodes to create search fields and position "Did you mean" suggestions anywhere you desire.

 == Settings and Styling ==
-You can position and style the box as you wish via settings and change the search engine from there too.
+Tailor the appearance and placement of the suggestion box to match your site's design, and switch between search engines with ease

-== Custom and defined action  ==
+== Custom and Defined Action ==
 QMean's did you mean has an action so you can use it.
 It can also hook itself to any action you set in the settings and show up there.

+== Advanced Settings ==
+Fine-tune the plugin by adjusting keyword sensitivity, removing stop words, ignoring shortcodes in content, merging top searched keywords, limiting results, and more.

-= How This Works!? =
+== How This Works!? ==
-QMean doesn't care if you typed "hodei wth", "hdie wih" or "hode whi"!
-It is smart enough to determine that you are looking for "Hoodie with".
-In most cases even the wrong order of words can't fail the suggestion.
-Depending on your selected mode.
-It can help users to complete the phrase, word by word or show them complete phrased suggestions at the beginning!
+QMean intelligently interprets user input, even if it contains misspelled words, offering relevant suggestions based on context.
+The plugin supports both word-by-word and phrase-based suggestions, ensuring users find the content they seek effortlessly.

 == Key Features: ==
 * Auto complete search suggestion
 * Smart prediction
+* Two different suggestion engines: Google and QMean
-* Word by word suggestions
+* Word-by-word suggestions
 * Phrase mode suggestions
-* Support Post types, Taxonomies
+* Support for Post types and Taxonomy terms
-* Support post title, excerpt, content and meta
+* Support for post title, excerpt, content, and meta
-* Minimal configuration
 * Optimized performance
-* Individual search areas for each form e.g. posts, products and ...
+* Individual search areas for each form (e.g., posts, products, etc.)
-* Minimal configuration
+* Minimal configuration required
-* Optimized performance
-* Searched keywords analytics and report
+* Searched keywords analytics and reports
-* Minimal implementation
 * RTL direction and UTF-8 support

+Upgrade your WordPress search experience with QMean and provide your users with intelligent and intuitive search suggestions!

 == Installation ==
 = Automatic installation =